Highlights for temozolomide

 - allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

-- low blood counts - temozolomide may decrease the number of white blood cells, red blood cells and platelets.
+- low blood counts - this medicine may decrease the number of white blood cells, red blood cells, and platelets.
 You may be at increased risk for infections and bleeding.